sasilver75/obsidian/UltraFeedback.md

 Note: When training [Notus 7B](https://huggingface.co/argilla/notus-7b-v1) (an "improvement" vs. [[Zephyr]]-Beta), the authors from [[Argilla]] noticed some issues in the original UltraFeedback dataset, leading to high-scores for bad responses... they manually-curated several hundreds of data points, and then binarized the dataset (for [[Direct Preference Optimization|DPO]]) and verified it with the Argilla platform...
 It led to a new dataset where the chosen response is different in ~50% of cases!
 This dataset is named [ultrafeedback-binarized-preferences](https://huggingface.co/datasets/argilla/ultrafeedback-binarized-preferences) and is available on the hub.

-> "We still don't really know why Zephyr (UltraFeedback) is such a strong dataset; there are two hypotheses -- UF is easy to use, because there's a diversity of models' generations in it... so you can finetune any basemodels on the data and get strong performance...
+> "We still don't really know why Zephyr (UltraFeedback) is such a strong dataset; there are two hypotheses -- UF is easy to use, because there's a diversity of models' generations in it (?)... so you can finetune any basemodels on the data and get strong performance...
 Or maybe the prompts are really good.
 It's still the best dataset for finetuning models, almost a year after [[Zephyr]] and the [[Tulu 2]] models, which is shocking to me; we need to have more open preference data!...
 It seems the UltraFeedback dataset is really well-suited to DPO."
 > - [[Nathan Lambert]], "An update on DPO vs PPO for LLM alignment" (July 22, 2024) [link](https://www.youtube.com/watch?v=rDF7eFPeVto&list=WL&index=3)

+> "The two most popular open preference datasets are [[UltraFeedback]] and [[Nectar]]" - Nathan Lambert while interviewing Sebastian Raschka, (August 1, 2024)
+> Re: "Is it a problem to use off-policy preference data?", "UltraFeedback and Nectar are both off-policy data from a diversity of models, but the closed labs are all using on-policy preference data (preference data collected over generations from the model that's going to be finetuned on the preference data).
+So this is a challenge for the open-source community."

 ---
 ## Introduction